GrandpaScout/GSAnimBlend/README.md

 Blending callbacks allow you to change what happens while an animtion is blending.
 The default blending callback simply applies the blend weights of the blend to the blending animation and nothing else.

-GSAnimBlend stores all of its premade blending curves in `GSBlend.callback`.
+GSAnimBlend stores all of its premade blending callbacks in `GSBlend.callback`.

 By default, all animations will use this blending callback:
 ```lua